deanhiller/webpieces/webserver/README.md

 TEST PRG for internal error on POST….what is the behavior.

-* implement https://vladmihalcea.com/how-to-bootstrap-hibernate-without-the-persistence-xml-file/ to get rid of hacks on gradle AND it's just better to control it
 * tie together BufferPool max size, http1.1 max size, http2 max local size, channelmanager backpressure (size*10 (and for ssl*1.2))
 * tests, tests, tests
   * test backpressure on upload file http1.1